smitelli/cosmodoc/src/content/topics/entities/platform-functions/index.md

 A platform is a 5 &times; 1 span of blue solid map tiles that can be jumped through and stood on.
 Its X/Y position is anchored relative to the center tile of the platform (this is different from the way most other objects in the game are anchored).
 The platform is constructed of true map blocks; there are no sprites drawn to support them.

-{{< note >}}The game code makes some firm assumptions that every platform will always be centered on either a path direction tile or air (tile zero).
-Allowing a platform to run into arbitrary solid or masked tiles will make {{< lookup/cref MovePlatforms >}} read outside of an array, leading to unpredictable and likely violent platform movement.{{< /note >}}
+{{% note %}}The game code makes some firm assumptions that every platform will always be centered on either a path direction tile or air (tile zero).
+Allowing a platform to run into arbitrary solid or masked tiles will make {{< lookup/cref MovePlatforms >}} read outside of an array, leading to unpredictable and likely violent platform movement.{{% /note %}}

 Platform movement is governed by the global {{< lookup/cref arePlatformsActive >}} variable, which is usually true.
 If the map contains at least one {{< lookup/actor 59 >}}, {{< lookup/cref arePlatformsActive >}} becomes false until the switch is activated.